raj-arumugam/imdb-project/README.md

 ## Follow quick instructions below to launch the API endpoint

-## Follow quick instructions below to launch the API endpoint

 1. Download source code and navigate to project directory

         >> cd imdb-project